assiist-team/budget-estimator/planning_docs/room_preselection_system.md

 - Policy: Start comfortable (kings), use doubles for density, at most one bunk by default.

 #### Common Area Derivation
-- Presence: OR semantics — shown if sqft condition OR guest condition is met.
+- Presence: Dining and Rec Room use OR semantics (sqft OR guests); Kitchen and Living are always present.
 - Size: First matching ordered threshold wins; else `default`.
 - Dining seats (if present): `ceil(guests * seatsPerGuestRatio)` clamped to `[minSeats..maxSeats]`.